hunte009/Data-Products-/README.md

 ## The application must include the following:

 1) Some form of input (widget: textbox, radio button, checkbox, ...)
-2) Some operation on the ui input in sever.R
+2) Some operation on the ui input in server.R
 3) Some reactive output displayed as a result of server calculations
 4) You must also include enough documentation so that a novice user could use your application.
 5) The documentation should be at the Shiny website itself.
 Do not post to an external link.